 Our take: If you love shopping on Amazon.com and want your purchases delivered really quickly – and don’t mind footing a $119 fee for Prime membership – the Prime Rewards Visa Signature card is the way to go.

-Amazon Prime members are already familiar with Prime’s free two-day delivery, one-day delivery and same-day delivery options.
-Amazon Prime Now shoppers can even get items delivered for free in just two hours – so why not earn some rewards in the process?
+With grocery stores struggling to meet the demand during this difficult time, many shoppers have turned to Amazon Prime to buy food and essentials.
+Amazon Fresh users can even get items delivered for free in just two hours – so why not earn some rewards in the process?

-The Amazon Prime Rewards Visa Signature Card offers an unlimited 5 percent back on Amazon.com purchases, making it an easy win for Prime members who find themselves making 1-click purchases on a regular basis.
-Plus, you’ll get 5 percent back on Whole Foods purchases; 2 percent back on restaurant, gas station and drug store purchases; and 1 percent back on all other purchases.
+The Amazon Prime Rewards Visa Signature Card offers an unlimited 5% back on Amazon.com purchases, making it an easy win for Prime members who find themselves making 1-click purchases on a regular basis.
+Plus, you’ll get 5% back on Whole Foods purchases, 2% back on restaurant, gas station and drug store purchases and 1% back on all other purchases.
 (These percentages come in the form of Amazon points, not cash, and can be redeemed for purchases, statement credits, gift cards and more.)